BMS3020 : Chronic Disease

 This section will consist of a series of lectures and a seminar.
 The lectures will cover metallo-biology in general (briefly) and copper and iron homeostasis in humans,dealing specifically with the uptake and distribution of these metals and what we know about the regulation of these processes.
 They will also cover the clinical aspects of Wilson’s disease and haemachromatosis.
 The seminar will involve an open session with a Wilson’s disease patient (who has volunteered to do this) who will discuss the clinical aspect of the disease and the impact of the disease in their life.

 Nutrition and chronic disease

-This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases and described selected examples of diseases in which nutrition plays a key role (e.g. cancer, cardiovascular disease, type 2 diabetes and non-alcoholic fatty liver disease and alcoholic liver disease).
+This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases, nutrition and epigenetic, and described selected examples of diseases in which nutrition plays a key role (e.g. cancer, cardiovascular disease, and type 2 diabetes).
 This section is supported by a seminar on data analysis.

 Inflammation and immune function

 This section will start with lectures on the basic principles including an overview of infection, allergy and autoimmunity will describe the role of inflammation and inflammatory signalling in chronic diseases.